 7. Have an indoor picnic or tea party.

-Lay out an outdoor tablecloth on the floor, and enjoy lunch together.
-Kids think it’s a big treat to do the everyday in a special place, and the floor is one of those places.
-Or brew up some warm tea (my daughter’s favorite is blackberry), and have a little tea time in cups with saucers, alongside crackers or sweet bread for an afternoon treat.
+Lay out an outdoor tablecloth on the floor for lunch—kids think it’s a big treat to do the everyday in a special place.
+Or, brew some tea (my daughter’s favorite is blackberry), and have a little tea time in cups with saucers, alongside crackers or bread for an afternoon treat.

 8. Make homemade play-doh.